clancy0614/JQ-/README.md

 # myLeetCode
-my solutions to some LeetCode problems
+my solutions to some LeetCode and other coding problems